Baby goes Retro

-Choosing the right products for your little one can be quite a nerve-racking experience.
+Choosing products for your little one can be quite a nerve-racking experience.
 There are usually safety concerns to assess and trying to work out the differences between similar products can be downright confusing.
 So, how do you choose a product like a highchair that your baby is going to need for years to come?

 To help you make an informed buying decision, we asked a focus group of parents to identify the criteria necessary for choosing a highchair based on their own experience.
 The list they came up with included safety, ease of cleaning, aesthetic, amount of space it requires and price, which we then used to make our top highchair picks.
 We also spoke to Kidsafe NSW about what exactly makes a highchair safe and also used this information to help inform our choice of products.
 You can read more about our methodology here.